 Education is an integral part of the Lahey experience.
 Both the medical and surgical divisions sponsor more than 50 regularly scheduled conferences each month.
 The Department of Urology has a monthly Uroradiology Conference, guest lectures, GU Tumor Board, Journal Club, a Mortality and Morbidity Conference, and an Indications Conference.

-The Department of Urology relocated in 2007 to a new wing of Lahey Clinic.
+The Department of Urology relocated in 2007 to a new wing of Lahey Hospital & Medical Center.
 This new facility includes a dedicated Urology resident workroom, state-of-the art clinical spaces including a Urodynamic Center, Prostate Center and urology conference room.
-Excellent research resources are available online through the affiliated Tufts Medical Center Health Sciences Library, in addition to the Lahey Clinic Richard B. Cattell Memorial Library.
+Excellent research resources are available online through the affiliated Tufts Medical Center Health Sciences Library, in addition to the Lahey Hospital & Medical Center Richard B. Cattell Memorial Library.